-Each year in the United States there are more than 2 million older people suffering from some form of abuse and millions more go unreported.
+Each year in the United States, there are more than 2 million older people suffering from some form of abuse and millions more go unreported.

-Nursing homes that claim to be skilled nursing facilities bear greater responsibility to its tenants.
-Therefore, the specific cases such as medical malpractice, the careless diagnosis or poor medical care also fall under the broad scope of abuse in nursing homes.
+Nursing homes that claim to be skilled nursing facilities bear a greater responsibility to its tenants.
+Therefore, the specific cases such as medical malpractice, the careless diagnosis or inadequate medical care also fall under the broad scope of abuse in nursing homes.
 Sometimes a person may be threatened and may become isolated, visibly upset and depressed.

-If you guess your family has been the victim of nursing home neglect, you should alert the authorities and law enforcement and contact a lawyer who have worked in cases of negligence in nursing homes.
-Choosing the right lawyer is very important; counsel should also be resourcefully.
+If you guess your family has been the victim of nursing home neglect, you should alert the authorities and law enforcement and contact a lawyer who has worked in cases of negligence in nursing homes.
+Choosing the right lawyer is very important; counsel should also be resourceful.
 Only a lawyer can finally determine if you or your loved one has a genuine case of negligence in nursing homes.

-Emotional abuse to older people may include:
+Emotional abuse in older people may include:

 Sexual abuse may include:

 Financial exploitation is indeed the most common way of non-physical abuse of the elderly.
 It consists of the unauthorized use of the elderly funds and property.

 Different types of negligence in nursing homes may be noted when: